TranscribeMe/Docs/docs/index.rst

 **Introduction**

-Once you `sign up here <https://transcribeme.wufoo.com/forms/z88657713u58wc/>`_, you will receive your own, unique API key and client secret.
-The key:

 Once you |location_link|, you will receive your own, unique API key and client secret.
 The key:

 .. |location_link| raw:: html